 Page titles remain an important element of SEO.

-Not only are they a direct ranking factor, but they also influence click behavior in the SERPs.
+They’re a direct ranking factor, but they also influence click behavior in the SERPs.

 Let’s get into it.